-Over the course of the last decade, Hungary has consolidated its position as an attractive hub for international students.
-The streets of the capital roar with revellers from all over Europe and the rest of the world and it’s not just because Budapest has party decibels to compare with Madrid.
+Over the last decade, Hungary has consolidated its position as an attractive hub for international students.
+The streets of the capital roar with revelers from all over Europe and the rest of the world and it’s not just because Budapest has party decibels to compare with Madrid.
 A lot of what you hear are young foreign students, who have discovered the immense attractiveness of Hungary as a place to study.

 The Bottom Line

 Honestly, one of the biggest challenges of pursuing medical studies anywhere in the world is cost.
 In the United States, for example, medical studies are relatively more costly than elsewhere.
 Multiply eight years (four years of pre-med and four years of actual medical studies) by 50,000 US dollars approximately and that does not cover room and board.
 You will understand quickly what I am saying.
 Medical studies in the US if you count from beginning to end, can cost over half a million dollars.

 Let us consider another North American option: Canada.
 Canadian tuition fees are significantly lower than in the US.
 Moreover, at the most highly ranked faculties in Canada, you are receiving an education as good as the top American universities.
 Here is the problem: while doing your usual minimum of three years of pre-med in Canada is unproblematic (tuition fees are about 16000 US per year for foreigners and significantly less for Canadians), access to the actual clinical studies is severely restricted to Canadian citizens and permanent residents.
 If you are Canadian and therefore eligible, you need to know the tuition fees for the four years of medical or pharmaceutical studies fluctuate around 30,000 US dollars.
 The professors and researchers at the top-ranked Canadian institutions have made breakthroughs in medical science and have Nobel-prize winners among their faculty and alumni.
 Therefore, entry into these schools is highly selective.